Understand the Past, Inspire the Future

 • Official sponsor statement

-• Bank statement from the sponsor with a balance of at least $33,601 USD which is less than six months old
+• Bank statement from the sponsor with a balance of at least $33,601 USD which is less than 1 year old

 You do not need to submit test scores if you have completed (all years) of a bachelor's or higher degree from a regionally accredited university in the United States.